ORNL/cpp-proposals-pub/D1673/blas_interface.md

 Arithmetic expressions on matrices or vectors strongly suggest expression templates, as a way to avoid allocation of temporaries and to fuse computational kernels.
-They do not *require* expression templates; for example, `valarray` offers overloaded operators for vector arithmetic, but the Standard lets implementers decide whether to use expression templates.
+They do not *require* expression templates.
+For example, `valarray` offers overloaded operators for vector arithmetic, but the Standard lets implementers decide whether to use expression templates.
 However, all of the current C++ linear algebra libraries that we mentioned above have some form of expression